 This link will take you to the University page for the qualification, which outlines information and regulations for the programme.
 Using the yellow "Apply Now" button on the top right will start the process.
 You will first be directed to create (new students to the University) a Student Portal, or log into (returning students) the Student Portal using your username and password.
 Please remember to return to your Student Portal, as this is where your Letter of Offer will be sent!

-Getting started on your dissertation can be daunting and it’s easy to put it off.
-We encourage you to start planning your dissertation and discuss this with Dan Wright (Paper Co-ordinator for PHCY 590 Dissertation and PHCY 5A Thesis) as soon as possible, even if you are unsure what you would like to do.
+Getting started on your thesis can be daunting and it’s easy to put it off.
+We encourage you to start planning your thesis and discuss this with Professor Stephen Duffull (Paper Co-ordinator for PHCY 5A Thesis) as soon as possible, even if you are unsure what you would like to do.

 Also feel free to ask advice at any point from: